Greg Austin (American football): Philadelphia Eagles

 Austin left Oregon with Chip Kelly after the 2012 season to join the Philadelphia Eagles.

 Central Florida and Nebraska

 Austin joined new head coach Scott Frost's staff at the University of Central Florida (UCF) in 2016 as offensive line coach.
 When Frost departed after 2017 to become head coach at Nebraska, Austin followed him and took the same role there.
 Austin was one of four offensive assistants dismissed on November 8, 2021, in a major reshuffle of the offensive staff.

 FIU

 On January 2, 2022, it was reported that Austin would be joining Mike MacIntyre's inaugural FIU staff as the run game coordinator and offensive line coach.

 Jacksonville Jaguars

-On February 1, 2023, it was reported the Austin would be returning to the NFL as the offensive assistant coach on Doug Peterson's Jacksonville Jaguars staff.
+On February 1, 2023, it was reported the Austin would be returning to the NFL as the offensive assistant coach on Doug Pederson's Jacksonville Jaguars staff.

 On February 22, 2024, Austin was named assistant offensive line coach for the Jaguars.